Step 5. Specify Location for Helper Appliance

-At this step, select an ESXi host on which you want to place the helper appliance (or file-level restore appliance).
+Select an ESXi host on which you want to place the helper appliance:

 - At the bottom of the window, click Customize.

 - In the Host field, specify the IP address or FQDN of the ESXi host on which the helper appliance must be registered.